 Angelica Mesiti is one of Australia’s most celebrated contemporary artists working across video, performance, and installation.
 She splits her creative annual calendar between Paris and Sydney, having residences and studios in both cities.

-Mesiti’s creative energies have been applied to working as a solo practitioner, a member of an artist collective, and a founding of an artist-run initiative.
+Mesiti’s creative energies have been applied to working as a solo practitioner, a member of an artist collective, and as a founding member of an artist-run initiative.

 Mesiti is a member of the award-winning performance group, The Kingpins, who have exhibited and performed in museums nationally and overseas including: The Musée d’Art Modern de la Ville de Paris; Liverpool Biennial, UK; The Palais de Tokyo and Nuit Blanche-Paris; Contemporary Art Centre, Vilnius, Lithuania, and Zacheta National Gallery of Art, Warsaw; Transmodern Age Festival, Maryland, Baltimore, USA; Gwangju Biennale, South Korea, Taipei Biennale, Taipei Fine Arts Museum, and SuperDeluxe, Tokyo.

-Mesiti was also a founding member of the Sydney-based artist-run initiative Imperial Slacks, where at she curated the two part video publication Serial 7’s.
+Mesiti was also a founding member of the Sydney-based artist-run initiative Imperial Slacks, where she curated the two-part video publication Serial 7’s.